-Watching television can have detrimental effects on the health of children.
+Watching television can have adverse effects on the health of children.

-Children who spend hours watching television everyday have a higher rate of becoming obese and are usually less muscular fit, since they don’t move their body much by engaging in activities such as running and jumping, which burn calories, increase metabolism, and build muscle.
+Children who spend long hours watching television every day have a higher rate of becoming obese and are usually less muscular fit, since they don’t move their body much by engaging in activities such as running and jumping, which burn calories, increase metabolism, and build muscle.
 In fact, a study suggests that even just an hour of TV is associated with childhood obesity!

-Television watching can also disturb children’s sleep patterns.
+Moreover, watching too much television can also disturb children’s sleep patterns.
 In fact, a study showed that teens who spent three or more hours watching TV a day had a higher risk of suffering from sleep problems by early adulthood.

 TV lowers children’s self-esteem and makes them materialistic

-Television is continuously displaying images showing to children how they are supposed to look and behave in order to be beautiful and accepted by their peers.
-This is mainly done through TV commercials, which, by emotionally manipulating children, create in them the false need to buy things that actually don’t benefit them in any way.
+Another ill or side effect of television on children is that it continually displays images that are showing them how they are supposed to look and behave in order to be beautiful and accepted by their peers.
+This is mainly done through TV commercials, which, by emotionally manipulating children, create in them a false need to buy things that actually don’t benefit them in any way.

-Commercial advertising results not only in making children feel insecure and insignificant, but also in making them associate happiness with products.
+Commercial advertising results not only in lowering children’s self-esteem levels, but also in making them associate happiness with products.
 In other words, it achieves to convince children that everything they need to live a good life is on sale.
-Hence children from a young age are brainwashed to consume without end, believing that shopping will satisfy their emotional needs, when it fact it will always leave them feeling disappointed and empty.
+Hence children from a very early age are brainwashed to consume without end, believing that shopping will satisfy their emotional needs, when it fact it will always leave them dissatisfied.